BertTheFrenchy/Poem-Generator-word-scrambler/README.md

 # Poem-Generator-word-scrambler
-C# program which takes in a user input (sentence), and produces a jumbled version - similar to technique discussed by David Bowie when writing his songs.
+C# program which takes in a user input (sentence), and produces a randomly generated output - similar to technique discussed by David Bowie when writing his songs.
+This version can be used online, and does not support file saving.